Refractive Cataract Surgery

 What is Refractive Surgery?

-Refractive surgery is the term used for surgical procedures that correct common vision problems such as nearsightedness, farsightedness, astigmatism, and presbyopia.
+Refractive surgery is a set of surgical procedures that correct common vision problems such as nearsightedness, farsightedness, astigmatism, and presbyopia.
 Patients receive refractive surgery in order to reduce or eliminate the need for glasses and contact lenses.
 The most common type of refractive surgery is LASIK.

 What is Cataract Surgery?

 A cataract is clouding of the eye lens.
 Cataract surgery involves removing the eye’s natural lens in order to remove the clouding.
 Before 2005, cataract patients were perfectly content having their cataract-clouded lens or lenses removed, and then replaced with standard synthetic lenses.
 This is still how vision is corrected in standard cataract surgery.
 However, new technology allows ophthalmologists to replace the cloudy lens with an intraocular lens implant, IOL, as well as reduce or eliminate astigmatism by performing laser cataract surgery.
 Using the Femtosecond laser, Dr. Sondheimer can perform some steps in cataract surgery more accurately than with other techniques.

 Refractive cataract surgery, a relatively new term, describes the merging of traditional cataract surgery with modern refractive eye surgery techniques.
 The first part of refractive cataract surgery is the same as standard cataract surgery.
 Additionally, refractive cataract surgery corrects astigmatism and presbyopia.
 Refractive cataract surgery enables patients suffering to lose the clouded vision and to greatly reduce or eliminate the need for corrective eyewear.

 If cataracts are present patients may experience one or more of the following symptoms.